saitaiky/notebook/docs/docs/web-development/kubernetes/architecture/services.md

 $ kubectl expose deployment/httpenv --port 8888
 ```

+### Under the hood

+What's interesting here is that we are telling it to expose a deployment, but it's not really routing traffic to a deployment.
+A deployment is just a concept.
+It's an abstraction.
+It's the pods that need to receive traffic.

+So, really what's happening is in IP tables, on our nodes, we're creating rules via the kube-proxy agent.
+It's going to direct traffic to the pods in **a round robin fashion**, by default, on Port `8888`.
+It's using the deployment as a selector for deciding which pods need to be inside this service.

+### How to connect
 Sending curl to the services
 - Approach 1: `curl [Service Name]:8888`
     - Because the service name that we created becomes part of the DNS name.
 So we can connect it directly via